-In this sixth and final article in the Merdeka Generation series, we will be exploring estate planning – one of the most important aspects of financial planning that may often overlooked by seniors and younger people alike.
-Indeed, everyone needs to plan ahead and take actions while once still has mental capacity, as one never knows when something may happen.
+In this sixth and final article in the Merdeka Generation series, we will be exploring estate planning – one of the most important aspects of financial planning that may often be overlooked by seniors and younger people alike.
+Indeed, everyone needs to plan ahead and take action while one still has the mental capacity, as one never knows when something may happen.
 For seniors in the Merdeka Generation, there may be a heightened sense of urgency as one starts to age.

 Estate planning concerns the loved ones left behind upon your eventual passing, how you can provide them with your hard-earned assets – leaving a legacy for your family and loved ones, a final act of love.